 - 1. The CSA works in partnership with dioceses and the Church Commissioners to carry out its functions.
 These are to: 'keep under review and recommend appropriate levels for the stipends of diocesan and suffragan bishops, deans, residentiary canons and archdeacons; establish and publish recommended forms and levels of pay for clergy, deaconesses and licensed lay workers'.1 - 2.
 The basis for the CSA's recommendations is that the stipend is appropriate remuneration for the exercise of office.
 It is set according to the following principles: - (i) Recognising the value of clergy in their role of responsibility and supportive of national and diocesan deployment aspirations. - (ii) Affordable to dioceses and realistic, given that money for stipends comes from the giving of church members. - (iii) Reasonable when compared with objective measures, in both a national and a local context, without creating undue disparities. - (iv) Flexible so that dioceses can take into account their strategies and financial situation, in the context of local variations in the cost of living, and the circumstances of parishioners. - (v) Agreed following meaningful consultation with dioceses and discussion within a range of representative bodies. - 3.
-At the request of the House of Clergy, the Archbishops' Council has agreed to carry out a review of clergy remuneration.
-The review is expected to report at the end of 2020. - 4.
+At the request of the House of Clergy, the CSA are carrying out a review of clergy remuneration.
+The review commenced in January 2020 and is expected to report in July 2021.
+The review is considering the adequacy, appropriateness, affordability and sustainability of the clergy remuneration package (including the stipend, pension, housing provided for the better performance of duties, and additional payments, such as Council Tax and Water Rates).
+As part of the review a consultation has been undertaken with dioceses and a survey has been sent to stipendiary clergy as well as a sample of retired and self-supporting clergy, in order to inform the work of the review.
+The terms of reference for the review have been included as annex 1 of this report. - 4.
 Each year the CSA sets the following: - a National Minimum Stipend (NMS) for all clergy and licensed lay workers. - a National Stipend Benchmark (NSB) for incumbents and other clergy of incumbent status; - recommended stipend levels for archdeacons, bishops and cathedral clergy. - 5.
-Dioceses, Cathedral Chapters, and the Church Commissioners are able to determine the stipends of individual clergy. - 6.
-Under Regulation 11 of the Ecclesiastical Offices (Terms of Service) Regulations 2009, no full-time stipendiary officeholder on common tenure should be paid at a rate below the National Minimum Stipend.
+Dioceses, Cathedral Chapters, and the Church Commissioners determine the stipends of individual clergy in the light of these recommendations. - 6.
+Under Regulation 11 of the Ecclesiastical Offices (Terms of Service) Regulations 2009, no fulltime stipendiary officeholder on common tenure should be paid at a rate below the National Minimum Stipend.
 Under common tenure all full-time office-holders must receive stipend, or stipend together with other income related to their office, of at least the National Minimum Stipend. - 7.
 Stipends are set on the basis that accommodation is provided free of rent, water charges, repairs, insurance and Council Tax, and approved parochial expenses are fully reimbursed. - 8.
-The National Minimum Stipend is also used to set the pension (see paragraph 13) and the pension contribution rate (see paragraph 17). - 9.
-The CSA provides a tool to account for differentials in the regional cost of living to assist dioceses in assessing the level of diocesan stipend required for it to have a purchasing power that is reasonable in comparison to those in other dioceses.
+The National Minimum Stipend is also used to set the pension (see paragraph 15) and the pension contribution rate (see paragraph 19).